 Andy Blunden February 2019

-Ever since, Hegel has been vilified as the supposed philosopher of German nationalism and theorist of grand narratives, patriarchy and all manner of sins, but despite this, Hegel has ever since been an essential element of all the great radical political and social movements of the 19th and 20th centuries.
+Ever since, Hegel has been vilified as the supposed philosopher of German nationalism and theorist of grand narratives, patriarchy and all manner of sins, but despite this, Hegel has always been an essential element of all the great radical political and social movements of the 19th and 20th centuries.
 There are two reasons for Hegel’s central place in radical movements:

-(1) It was Hegel who first showed how social reality is constructed by ideology and not a God-given or natural order.
+(1) It was Hegel who first showed how social reality is constructed by ideology and is not a God-given or natural order.
 Thus Marxism, Feminism, the Civil Rights Movement, the anti-AIDS movement, Deconstruction, Poststructuralism, Postcolonialism, the gender diversity movement – all these owe their essential tools to Hegel, and each of them have drawn from Hegel what they needed for their own purposes.

 So, for anyone who wants to plant an idea in world, Hegel is your ally.